Our Forest Plan : 2025 - 2050

 • Foster deeper connections with nature for everyone

-This Forest Plan will be more than a strategy; it will provide a shared commitment to a greener, healthier, and more resilient future for the North East.
+This Forest Plan is more than a strategy; it will provide a shared commitment to a greener, healthier, and more resilient future for the North East.

 Key Objectives of the Forest Plan

-We will encourage and support the establishment of well-connected, diverse, and thriving trees, woods, and hedgerows, prioritising areas of greatest need.
+We will encourage and support the establishment and planting of well-connected, diverse, and thriving trees, woodlands, and hedgerows, prioritising areas of greatest need.
 By doing so, we will maximise benefits for people, nature, and climate.

-We will support responsible and sustainable management practices to protect, restore, and improve the health, biodiversity, and resilience of trees, woods, and hedgerows—ensuring long-term benefits for nature, people, and climate.
+We will support responsible and sustainable management practices that protect, restore, and improve the health, biodiversity, and resilience of trees, woodlands and hedgerows, ensuring long-term benefits for nature, people, and climate.

 These objectives are designed to work together to deliver positive outcomes across the following three interconnected themes that sit at the heart of the plan.